pradhanhitesh/pradhanhitesh.github.io/README.md

 # pradhanhitesh.github.io
-Site last updated on: 2024-03-14 10:16:25
+Site last updated on: 2024-03-15 10:15:56

-Last fact: Consequently, brain cells will eat themselves.
-However, integrating omega-3 (an essential fatty acid) into the diet positively affects brain volume and aging.
-So, a diet high in omega-3 would definitely protect the brain from shrinking.
+Last fact: The constant exposure to electronic devices such as smartphones would negatively affect 140 proteins in the brain due to electromagnetic frequencies which can cause synaptic pruning.

 I would like to thanks <a href="https://freefrontend.com/">FreeFrontend</a> for providing the template for my porfolio website.